 How to Check Web Server Protocol?

-You can easily check the currently supporting protocol in Chrome Browser using Developer Options.
+You can quickly check the currently supporting protocol in Chrome Browser using Developer Options.
 Follow the below steps:

 - Open Chrome Browser and Access your Website

-- Open the Developer Options window by hit [F12] button on the keyboard or you can also right-click for Inspect command
+- Open the Developer Options window by hitting the [F12] button on the keyboard, or you can also right-click for Inspect command

 - Switch to Network Tab and Select Doc as type filter